skatejs/skatejs/README.md

   // - `NOCLASS` Attribute or tag names.
   type: skate.types.ANY,

-  // The unresolved attribute name to remove after calling the ready() callback
+  // The attribute name to add after calling the ready() callback.
+  resolvedAttribute: 'resolved',

-  // and before calling the insert() callback.
+  // The attribute name to remove after calling the ready() callback.
-  unresolved: 'unresolved'
+  unresolvedAttribute: 'unresolved'
 });

 ```